illinois-stat528/stat528sp24/setup.md

 ```
 git add -A
-git commit -m "Added new sentence from local computer; this sentence should describe what was changed in words you understand"
+git commit -m "An understandable message that describes what was changed"
 git push
 ```

 The -A flag in the first line of the above code adds all changed values to your commit.
 You can add individual files if you choose to do so.
 The latter method can be preferable in many cases.
 For example, you can just push changes to a README.md file by typing

 ```